OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 It will take some time for the backend services, such as SharePoint and Exchange, to provision for the subscription.
 During this step, some of the icons in the app launcher and on the Home page show as **Setting up (This app is still being set up)**.
 This will take no longer than an hour.

-When the provisioning is complete, you can use the new Office 365 subscription for development and testing.
-The subscription expires after one year.
+When the provisioning is complete, you can use the new Office 365 subscription for development.
+The subscription expires after 90 days.
+To extend it, see [When my subscription is about to expire, can I extend it?](office-365-developer-program-faq.md#renew-subscription).

 We also recommend that you enable release options to ensure that you get access to the latest Office 365 features as soon as possible.
-For more information, see [Set up the Standard or Targeted release options in Office 365](https://support.office.com/en-us/article/set-up-the-standard-or-targeted-release-options-in-office-365-3b3adfa4-1777-4ff0-b606-fb8732101f47?ui=en-US&rs=en-US&ad=US).
+For more information, see [Set up the Standard or Targeted release options in Office 365](https://support.office.com/article/set-up-the-standard-or-targeted-release-options-in-office-365-3b3adfa4-1777-4ff0-b606-fb8732101f47).

 ## Set up a Microsoft Azure account

-For some Office solutions, you might need a Microsoft Azure account to build and test using Azure services.
-To set up a free Azure account, see [Create your Azure free account today](https://azure.microsoft.com/en-us/free/).
+For some Office solutions, you might need a Microsoft Azure account to build using Azure services.
+To set up a free Azure account, see [Create your Azure free account today](https://azure.microsoft.com/free/).

-## Leave the Developer Program
+## Leave the Office 365 Developer Program

 If you decide that you no longer want to participate in the Office 365 Developer Program, you can end your subscription and leave the program.

   > [!WARNING]
   > The following steps will erase all of your profile information.
 You will lose any data stored in your developer subscription that is not backed up elsewhere.

-1. Sign in to the Developer Program.
+1. Sign in to the Office 365 Developer Program.

 2. Choose **Delete Profile**.